Gabriela Isler

-María Gabriela de Jesús Isler Morales (/es/; born March 21, 1988) is a Venezuelan model, presenter, and former beauty queen who gained international recognition by winning the titles of Miss Venezuela 2012 and Miss Universe 2013.
+María Gabriela de Jesús Isler Morales (/es/; born 21 March 1988) is a Venezuelan beauty pageant titleholder who gained international recognition by winning the titles of Miss Venezuela 2012 and Miss Universe 2013.

 She passed on her Miss Universe crown in early 2015.
 Following her reign, Isler accepted a proposal from Donald Trump to work with the Miss Universe Organization as the organization's business and export manager for two years.

 Early life

 Gabriela Isler was born in Valencia, Venezuela, but moved to Maracay, as a child.
 She is the daughter of Juan Guillermo Isler (1957) from Caracas, the son of Swiss parents who emigrated from Lausanne and Schaffhausen to Venezuela in the 1950s, where part of his family still lives (Gabriela also has German ancestry through them), and Emperatriz Josefina Morales (1962) from Maracay, who, like María Gabriela, has a degree in Management, with a BA on Marketing, from the Universidad Tecnológica del Centro.
 She has one sister, Karen Alejandra (1981), and two half-siblings, Karl Wilhelm (1999) and Jeandra Victoria Nidibeth Isler (2003).
 Her paternal surname, Isler (Ißler), means "ironmonger" in German.
 At age 14, she started modeling as a way to cheer her mother and grandmother up after her aunt died.
 One of María Gabriela's first jobs in her youth was wrapping gifts.

 Since April 17, 2018, she has been a member of the Executive Committee of the Miss Venezuela Organization, along with two other Venezuelan misses, Jacqueline Aguilera and Nina Sicilia, following the sudden retirement of Osmel Sousa, the organization's former president of 38 years.
 Isler serves as the Director of Public Relations and Training for Miss Venezuela, heading the pageant.